Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: Introduction

-\emph{Introduction--} Predicting the dynamics of complex systems with models inferred from data has been a long-standing endeavor of science.
+Predicting the dynamics of complex systems with models inferred from data has been a long-standing endeavor of science.
 If such models are stochastic they can capture quite naturally erratic fluctuations in the observed data.
 We will discuss the large body of literature on the reconstruction of Markov processes below.
 However, in many real world data sets, violations of Markovianity by long-range temporal correlations have been observed.
-For a stationary process with light-tailed increment distribution, the Hurst exponent $H$ measures such temporal long-range correlations \cite{Chen2017}.
+For a stationary process with light-tailed increment distribution, the Hurst exponent $H$ measures such temporal long-range correlations \cite{Mandelbrot1968noah, Chen2017}.
 For $H>0.5$, the process exhibits persistent long-range correlations.
-For $H=0.5$, the process is only short-range correlated.
+For short-range correlated processes, in particular Markov processes, there exists a characteristic time scale, i.e. a minimal time separation required between two states of the process to be considered independent.
+Hence the process possesses no asymptotic self-similarity, resulting in $H=0.5$ \cite{Mandelbrot1968, Mandelbrot1969, Watkins2019}.
 Models for long-range correlations emerged after Hurst's study of the reservoir capacity for the river Nile \cite{Hurst1951}.
 Later on, long-range correlations were found in data sets of temperature anomalies \cite{Fraedrich2003,Eichner2003}, river runoffs \cite{Kantelhardt2006}, extreme events return intervals \cite{Bunde2005}, biological systems \cite{Wan2014, Echeverria2003}, and economics \cite{Baillie1995}.
-The earliest models generating long-range correlations are Fractional Brownian Motion (FBM) \cite{Mandelbrot1968} in continuous time and ARFIMA processes \cite{Granger1980,Hosking1981} in discrete time.
+The earliest models generating long-range correlations are Fractional Brownian Motion (FBM) \cite{Mandelbrot1968} in continuous time and autoregressive fractionally integrated moving average (ARFIMA) processes \cite{Granger1980,Hosking1981} in discrete time.
 The ARFIMA(1,d,0) process is defined as: